FAQs: Financial Mail

 How do I submit an opinion piece?

 We do not publish opinion pieces already sent to other newspapers.
 Submitting an uncommissioned opinion piece is no guarantee that it will be published and we reserve the right to edit all opinion pieces.
-Email email@example.com to submit your opinion piece.
+Email your opinion piece to email@example.com.

 How do I submit a press release or story suggestion?

-Email firstname.lastname@example.org to submit your press release or story idea.
+Email your press release or story idea to firstname.lastname@example.org.
 It will then be evaluated by our news desk.
-(We don’t publish press releases.
-They are considered for use in future news reports or features.)
+(We don’t publish press releases but they are considered for use in news reports or features.)

 How do I report an error on the Financial Mail website?